Collagen: Does It Actually Work?

 The Bottom Line

 If you’re going to try collagen, try it for your joints.
 That’s where the science actually supports it.
-For everything else, manage your expectations and know that the marketing is way ahead of the research.

 The Evidence, Claim by Claim